 Whenever someone pulls your credit without your permission, it is considered an unauthorized credit inquiry.
 An unauthorized credit inquiry usually harms the consumer’s credit score because it’s hinting that the consumer managing his credit poorly.

 This is why organizations and companies must receive your authorization before making a hard pull on your credit.
-However, some go ahead and does it anyway, which is a violation of the Fair Credit Reporting Act (FCRA).
+However, some go ahead and do it anyway, which is a violation of the Fair Credit Reporting Act (FCRA).

 If you do see some credit inquiries that you have not given permission for, dispute the item immediately.
 It may hurt your credit score and the possibility of you getting a loan or renting an apartment in the future.